c3d/xl/doc/HANDBOOK_2-evaluation.md

 In XL, the various declarations in the context are considered in order, and the first declaration that matches is selected.
 A candidate declaration matches if it matches the whole shape of the tree.

+> *NOTE* The XL2 implementation does not select the first that
+> matches, but the _largest and most specialized_ match.
+This is a
+> slightly more complicated implementation, but not by far, and it has
+> some benefits, notably with respect to making the code more robust
+> to reorganizations.
+For this reason, this remains an open option.
+> However, it is likely to be more complicated with the more dynamic
+> semantics of XL, notably for dynamic dispatch, where the
+> runtime cost of finding the proper candidate might be a bit too high
+> to be practical.

 For example, `X+1` can match any of the declarations patterns below:

 ```xl
 X:integer + Y:integer